nashville-software-school/client-side-mastery/book-2-giffygram/chapters/47-GG-PostDetails.md

-# Full Post HTML Representation
+# Posts Details as HTML Representation

-In this chapter, you are going
+In this chapter, you are going to display the details of a post in a meaningful way.

 ## Learning Objectives
 You should be able to:
 * explain how to create a new date object in JavaScript
-* identify where a ternary statement is being used in a string template
-* explain the purpose of using a ternary statement in a string template
 * explain the benefit of appending the `id` property of objects into the string template.

-## Learning Resources

 ## Setup